Carers' Guide to Dignity in Care

 What is Dignity in Care?

 At its base level, dignity is about respect.
 A good question to ask ourselves is - how would we feel?
 How would it feel if someone made all of our decisions or ignored our preferences?
-From "small" things like how many sugars we want in our tea, to big things like what you wear home from a hospital discharge.
-Is a nighty ever appropriate?.
+From "small" things like how many sugars we want in our tea, to big things like what we wear home from a hospital discharge.
+Is a nighty ever appropriate?

 How would we feel if this was happening to us?
 As paid carers this mindset, is critical.
 As unpaid carers, this may (uncomfortably) be balanced with how much we can give and still maintain our own self respect and self-dignity.
 What if meeting all our cared for needs, means we ignore our own?
-What if we burn out?
+How do we know if we have carer burnout?
 So true self-care (not just a wellness mantra) and boundaries are very important.

 We see dignity is complex, daily in our own caring roles, and from the feedback in our community.
 We sadly see that there are many examples of dignity in care being completely disregarded, either through poor training, or lack of time and resources.
-In some cases this appears to be systemic.
+In some cases, this appears to be systemic.
+Unpaid carers in our community have shared their collective wisdom and advice on supporting someone with a mental health condition - and tips for managing the system.

 "People who are ignored eventually become overwhelmed by feelings of sadness that can sometimes lead to depression."